adammansfield/autohotkey-style-guide/README.md

 Use [Allman style braces](https://en.wikipedia.org/wiki/Indent_style#Allman_style), which is braces on its own lines.

+Allman style will work in every situation while using something like K&R or the one true brace style will not work with some constructs.

+    AwesomeFunction()
+    {
+    }

+    if (val == 5)
+    {
+    }

 ### Function Calls

 On one line if it fits; otherwise, wrap arguments at the parenthesis.
 Align comma with the opening parenthesis because in order to continue to the next line the comma must come first.